Statute of Limitation on debts

-What is Statute of Limitation?
+What is Statute of Limitations?

-The Statute of Limitation is the maximum time limit for a creditor to file a lawsuit in federal courts to claim the outstanding amount against a fraudulent debtor.
+The Statute of Limitations is the maximum time limit for a creditor to file a lawsuit in federal courts to claim the outstanding amount against a fraudulent debtor.
 If the lawsuit is not filed within the stated time limit, the creditor will loose the right to claim or sue for it forever.
 That means the debt collector will no longer have any right to sue you for payment of old debt.
 If a debt collector still threatens to sue you, he will be punished for violating the Fair Debt Collection Practices Act.
 Usually the SOL time limit lies between 3-10 years after the moment you signs up a credit contract or the last activity date written on your credit report.

-The purpose of the Statute of Limitation is to ensure that a debtor will not worry about being sued by the creditor for the rest of his life and he gets a chance to defend himself with new evidence.
+The purpose of the Statute of Limitations is to ensure that a debtor will not worry about being sued by the creditor for the rest of his life and he gets a chance to defend himself with new evidence.
 This does not ensure that a creditor will not be able to sue you.
 If a creditor does that, you can ask the judge to dismiss the case on the ground of expired time period.
-The Statute of Limitation does not hold for certain type of debt such as Federal Student loans, most types of fines, past due child support (depending on states).
+The Statute of Limitations does not hold for certain type of debt such as Federal Student loans, most types of fines, past due child support (depending on states).

 • The amount of debt you owe.